PtrZjc/cup-knockout-tracker/README.md

     - Results of completed matches
     - Schedule of upcoming matches

-Summary output should be sorted accoring to the bracket position.
+The matches in summary output should be sorted according to the bracket position.
 I.e. relative position between the teams in the bracket should be maintained.
+The teams itself in match should be sorted alphabetically.

 #### Example Summary Outputs